malteaccedo/malteaccedo/README.md

 With over 12 years experience slinging code, currently making fancy websites with React, TypeScript, MongoDB and Apollo.
 When I'm not glued to my computer, you can find me cruising around in my Suzuki Swift, blasting some sweet house music.

-- 👀 I’m interested the meanign of life
+- 👀 I’m interested in the meaning of life

 - 💞️ I’m looking to collaborate on the electric boogaloo